carykh/lazykh/README.md

 ```
 python3 code/humanImager.py --input_file exampleVideo/ev
 ```
-You can hit ESCAPE to exit if you mess up, and then run it again.
+When the applet gives you a line, you have 30 seconds to draw it in the given zone.
+You can hit SPACE to advance to the next line early.
+Also, you can hit ESCAPE to exit if you mess up, and then run the code again.
+(It will save all the billboards you've finished.)

 ### Step 3.2
 There will be the folder lazykh/exampleVideo/ev_billboards that contains all the billboard files.
 Feel free to swap them out with any other image, like legitimate artwork, or something from the internet.